 While the discovery phase builds web design projects based on the needs of company stakeholders, business goals, and other internal information, customer personas also play a major role in the process.

-By taking the time beforehand to fully examine and get to know your customers, you will ensure you’re making the right changes to your web design to suit their needs.
+By taking the time beforehand to examine and get to know your customers fully, you will ensure you’re making the right changes to your web design to suit their needs.

 Simple Web Design Wins